-Relative to the ATE, the weighted estimand overrepresents the population with $X=1$ and underrepresents the population with $X=2$\@.
+Relative to the ATE, the weighted estimand overrepresents the subpopulation with $X=1$ and underrepresents the subpopulation with $X=2$\@.
 The largest subpopulation $\{W^* = 1\}$ that causally represents the estimand can be constructed by combining subsets of the subpopulations defined by $\{X=1\}$ and $\{X=2\}$.
 Specifically, let